eugenia1984/landing-page-producto/README.md

 * Thanks a lot 🤓.

 ---

 ## Notes

-I appreciate your interest in this Project <br/>
-⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn](http://www.linkedin.com/in/maríaeugeniacosta)
+I appreciate your interest in this Project ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me at [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)osta)

 ---